nirvana43p/MLOps_Titanic_MachineLearning_from_Disaster_AWS_Solution/README.md

 ## Task

- Build a complete solution to train and deploy an ML model on Amazon Web Services (AWS).
+ Build a complete solution to train and deploy a ML model on Amazon Web Services (AWS).

 The services used were: